SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 A stream is an abstract interface for working with streaming data in Node.js.

-It is a collection of data that is not available at once.

-Data may come continuously in chunks.
+It is a collection of data that is not available at once and may come continuously in chunks.

-There are many stream objects provided by Node.js.

-For instance, a request to an HTTP server is a stream instance.
+There are many stream objects provided by Node.js, for instance, a request to an HTTP server is a stream instance.

 Streams can be **Readable**, **Writable**, **Duplex** or **Transform**.